Juliane of Nassau-Siegen (1587–1643): Biography

 Juliane was born at Dillenburg Castle on 3 September 1587 as the fifth child and second daughter of Count John VII the Middle of Nassau-Siegen and his first wife, Countess Magdalene of Waldeck-Wildungen.

 Juliane was brought up in the strict Calvinist tradition, but was also taught old and new languages.
-In addition to her siblings, the stepbrothers and -sisters from her mother’s first marriage also lived in the child-rich household at Dillenburg Castle.
-The marriage of her eldest stepbrother, Count Philip Louis II of Hanau-Münzenberg, to Countess Catherine Belgica of Nassau, a daughter of Prince William I the Silent of Orange, was also celebrated here in 1596, a festive highlight of Juliana’s childhood.
+In addition to her siblings, the half-brothers and -sisters from her mother's first marriage also lived in the child-rich household at Dillenburg Castle.
+The marriage of her eldest half-brother, Count Philip Louis II of Hanau-Münzenberg, to Countess Catherine Belgica of Nassau, a daughter of Prince William I the Silent of Orange, was also celebrated here in 1596, a festive highlight of Juliana's childhood.

 In February 1603, only three months after the death of his first wife Agnes of Solms-Laubach, Landgrave Maurice of Hesse-Kassel made a marriage proposal to the fifteen-year-old Juliane.
 The marriage took place three months later at Dillenburg Castle.

-Through his marriage to Juliane, Maurice’s religious policy was influenced as he forged the closest of alliances with the House of Nassau-Siegen, which practised an outspoken Calvinist policy in the Holy Roman Empire.
-In domestic politics, Juliane strengthened the weight of the Calvinist party in Kassel, thus sharpening Maurice’s aversion to the nobility, which was already dissatisfied with his policies.
+Through his marriage to Juliane, Maurice's religious policy was influenced as he forged the closest of alliances with the House of Nassau-Siegen, which practised an outspoken Calvinist policy in the Holy Roman Empire.
+In domestic politics, Juliane strengthened the weight of the Calvinist party in Kassel, thus sharpening Maurice's aversion to the nobility, which was already dissatisfied with his policies.
 Soon after his marriage, the Landgrave of Hesse-Kassel was considered in imperial politics as a protagonist of the Calvinist cause, alongside the Electoral Palatinate, who also belonged to the relatives of the House of Nassau.

 Despite her Calvinist upbringing, Juliane led a fairly representative court life with Maurice, but she always valued her financial independence and kept careful track of her expenses.
 As Maurice had three sons from his first marriage, Juliane soon sought to pass on income and property rights to her children.